Instrument Rating Course (IR Course)

 Tax included.

-0 in stock
+-2 in stock

 ✓️ Get your Instrument Rating at E-Flight Academy

-✓️ 35 hours in a Cirrus simulator, 15 hours flying, in a Cirrus SR20
+✓️ 35 hours in a Cirrus simulator, and 15 hours on a Bristell B23.

-Who is the IR Course for?
+Who is the IR Course intended for?

 Weather or no weather